vertigis/studio-install-help/README.md

 container a certificate if you plan to route to the HTTPS port.

 ### Leverage the HTTPS Feature
-If you wish, you may want to leverage the direct HTTPS port directly and route the standard HTTPS port (443) to the container port (8443).
+If you wish, you may leverage the HTTPS port directly and route the standard HTTPS port (443) to the container port (8443).

 ## Give the Container a Web Certificate
 Some Windows enterprise environments require using internal